Fire Island National Seashore

 Park headquarters in Patchogue is open year-round, Mondays through Fridays (except for Federal holidays) from 9 am to 4:30 pm.
 Everything else varies with the seasons and with staff availability.
 There is no entrance fee to Fire Island National Seashore but you will usually either have to deal with parking fees and/or ferry fees.
 There are also concessionaire-run marinas on Fire Island at Sailors Haven, Barrett Beach/Talisman and Watch Hill.
 The marinas tend to be open from mid-May through mid-October and usually keep half their slips available on a first-come, first-served basis.

 The Otis Pike Fire Island High Dune Wilderness is a 1,380-acre piece of land on the eastern part of Fire Island National Seashore that was designated as wilderness by Congress in 1980.
 The property extends west from the wilderness visitor center to Watch Hill, from the bottom of the primary dune north across the pine forest to the marshes on Great South Bay.
 It does not include any of the human-frequented sandy beaches against the Atlantic Ocean.
 There is a short, universally accessible boardwalk from the wilderness visitor center that extends a short way into the southern part of the designated wilderness but most folks who walk here, walk along the old Burma Road which traverses the seven-mile length of the property.
 Back country camping is allowed but you'll need to get a permit from the park rangers (the number of people allowed on the property overnight is limited) and you need to make special arrangements for parking your vehicle.
 Back country camping permits are free and available on a first-come, first-served basis only.
 The wilderness visitor center is adjacent to Smith Point County Park at the southernmost end of William Floyd Parkway.
 Bellport Beach is a private property that bisects the wilderness.
-The wilderness property has significant amounts of poison ivy on it and summer sees lots of mosquitoes and ticks.
+The wilderness property has significant amounts of poison ivy on it and summer sees lots of mosquitoes, ticks and deer flies.